Gage-Lieble/gage-lieble-port.github.io/README.md

 HOW TO RUN LOCALLY:

 DJANGO: <---- Main Files for gagelieble.com
 You must be in the file directory that contains 'manage.py' inorder to run this project locally.
 The 'portfolio_proj', 'portfolio_app', 'templates', and static files must also be present in this directory.
-After installing djanog on your machine you can enter the following into your terminal.
+After installing django on your machine you can enter the following into your terminal.
 - WINDOWS: py -m manage runserver
 - MAC: manage.py runserver
 - Shift click on 'http://127.0.0.1:8000/' in your terminal